ks75vl/chromerd/README.md

 > Overwrite below properties to manipulate the response.
 - `statusCode`: Represents the HTTP status code of the response.
 It indicates the status of the request, https://developer.mozilla.org/en-US/docs/Web/HTTP/Status
 - `statusText`: Represents the status text of the response.
 It provides a briefdescription or message associated with the HTTP status code, https://developermozilla.org/en-US/docs/Web/HTTP/Status
 - `body`: Represents the raw response body.
-It is an `ArrayBuffer` that stores thebinary data of the response
+It is an `ArrayBuffer` that stores the binary data of the response
 - `form`: Represents the form body of the response, be parsed based on the`content-type` header value.
 It is a `Map` where the keys are field names, and thevalues are the corresponding field values as strings
 - `responseHeaders`: Represents the response headers of the response.
 It is a`Map` where the keys (`case-insensitive`) are header names, and the values are thecorresponding header values as strings.